ONE DAY IN TAKAYAMA, JAPAN

 Other Irish migrants and/or their descendants became politicians, actors, musicians, authors, journalists, directors, athletes, scientists, and so on.
 For example, did you know that several Canadian and Australian prime ministers and US presidents have Irish roots?

 Wow, the EPIC Museum was just awesome!
-It’s great that every visitor gets the EPIC Passport at the start of their tour, which gets stamped after each section is completed.
-You can also visit the Irish Family History Centre, to find out about your Irish ancestors, as well as the Gift Shop, which has many unique gifts and souvenirs.
+Every visitor gets the EPIC Passport at the start of their tour, which gets stamped after each section is completed.
+You can also visit the Irish Family History Centre to find out about your Irish ancestors.

-Self-guided entry ticket admission is 19 EUR for adults, and you can download a free audio guide in various languages to your phone.
+Self-guided entry ticket admission starts at 21 EUR for adults and you can download a free audio guide in various languages to your phone.
 The museum is also fully wheelchair accessible.

-Politicians and hit albums by musicians with Irish roots, books written by Irish writers, and my completed EPIC Passport!
+Politicians and hit albums by musicians with Irish roots and books written by Irish writers.

 Samuel Beckett Bridge